IIT-PAVIS/Multi-view-3D-Objects-Localization-from-Street-level-Scenes/README.md

 in applications such as high-definition map generation of urban environments.

-The code is organized same as explained in the block diagram of paper.
+The organization of code is same as the method explained in the block diagram of paper.
 ```
 └── All Steps
        ├── Download images and instance segmentation from Mapillary